 Their protest coincided with a month-long relay hunger strike in front of the Union Carbide factory in Bhopal.
 More than 1,500 people from 10 countries took part in what would become the first global hunger strike in solidarity with Bhopal survivors.

 The women stepped up their efforts later that year by presenting brooms to Dow officials as part of their Jhadoo Maaro Dow Ko (“Beat Dow With a Broomstick”) campaign.
-In 2003 Bee and Shukla confronted Dow officials at their offices in Mumbai and the Netherlands with hand-delivered samples of toxic waste.
-A tour of more than 10 cities across the U.S. led to a passionate protest at Dow’s shareholder meeting in Michigan and a 12-day hunger strike and rally on New York’s Wall Street.
-Students from 25 colleges and universities organized nationwide rallies and thousands of people joined protests in the United Kingdom, China, Spain, Thailand and Canada.
+In 2003, Bee and Shukla confronted Dow officials at their offices in Mumbai and the Netherlands with hand-delivered samples of toxic waste.
+A tour of more than 10 cities across the US led to a passionate protest at Dow’s shareholder meeting in Michigan and a 12-day hunger strike and rally on New York’s Wall Street.
+Students from 25 colleges and universities organized rallies and thousands of people joined protests in the United Kingdom, China, Spain, Thailand, and Canada.

 On the 20th anniversary of the Bhopal disaster, Bee and Shukla were ready to raise the stakes yet again.
-On May 13 they attended Dow Chemical’s shareholders’ meeting at the company headquarters in Midland, Michigan for the unveiling of a new resolution introduced by a socially responsible management firm.
-The resolution warned of the reputation risk to the company if it continues to ignore Bhopal survivors’ demands.
+In 2004, they attended Dow Chemical’s shareholder meeting at the company headquarters in Midland, Michigan, for the unveiling of a new resolution introduced by a socially responsible management firm.
+The resolution warned of the reputational risks to the company if it continues to ignore Bhopal survivors’ demands.
 International protests and coordinated actions followed targeting Dow’s bad corporate citizenship around the globe.

 Bee and Shukla have also taken their battle to court.
-In 1999, they joined other disaster victims and advocacy organizations in a class action lawsuit against Union Carbide seeking a clean up of the factory site and damages to cover medical monitoring and costs incurred from years of soil and water contamination.
-The plaintiffs won a significant victory when a U.S. Second Circuit Court of Appeals judge ruled in their favor and against Union Carbide’s motion to dismiss.
-Eight U.S. members of Congress, including Reps.
-Frank Pallone, Dennis Kucinich, Sheila Jackson-Lee, Janice Schakowsky and Pete Stark (D-CA) filed an amicus brief supporting the suit; 18 other members of Congress publicly called on Dow to provide reparations to Bhopal disaster victims.
+In 1999, they joined other disaster victims and advocacy organizations in a class action lawsuit against Union Carbide seeking a cleanup of the factory site and damages to cover medical monitoring and costs incurred from years of soil and water contamination.
+The plaintiffs won a significant victory when a US Appeals Court ruled in their favor and against Union Carbide’s motion to dismiss.
+Eight Members of Congress in the US—including Reps.
+Frank Pallone, Dennis Kucinich, Sheila Jackson-Lee, Jan Schakowsky, and Pete Stark—filed an amicus brief supporting the suit; 18 other Members of Congress publicly called on Dow to provide reparations to Bhopal disaster victims.

-The suit mirrors efforts to hold Dow accountable for environmental health disasters here in the U.S. In Midland, 300 residents signed onto a suit against Dow for allegedly contaminating the Tittabawassee River with dioxin; while current and former residents of a predominantly African-American trailer park community in Plaquemine, Louisiana have filed suit against Dow for allegedly covering up the fact that vinyl chloride, a carcinogen, had seeped into their groundwater.
+The suit mirrors efforts to hold Dow accountable for environmental health disasters in the US.
+In Midland, 300 residents signed onto a suit against Dow for allegedly contaminating the Tittabawassee River with dioxin, while current and former residents of a predominantly African-American trailer park community in Plaquemine, Louisiana, filed suit against Dow for allegedly covering up the fact that vinyl chloride, a carcinogen, had seeped into their groundwater.

-In the face of these challenges, they have been able to draw strength from each other’s skills and talents.
+In the face of these challenges, Bee and Shukla have been able to draw strength from each other’s skills and talents.
 Bee’s big picture vision and oratory passion make her a natural spokesperson, while Shukla’s quiet diligence and strength make her a formidable organizing powerhouse.
 The women’s partnership is all the more remarkable because Shukla is Hindu and Bee is Muslim, religious factions with a long history of conflict in India.
-Together, they have made the struggle for justice for survivors of Bhopal a powerful validation of women’s role on the frontline of India’s civil society.
+Together, they have made the struggle for justice for survivors of Bhopal a powerful validation of women’s role on the frontlines of India’s civil society.